-Insurance on a Leased Device: This is a common practice.
-You receive your new machine, everything is working great, and then the first invoice comes in $10-$25 higher than expected per device.
+This is a common practice.
+Everything is working great on your new machine, and the first invoice comes in $10-$25 higher than expected per device.
 Most businesses don’t question the payment and figure the difference is tax or other fees.
 But it is actually an unnecessary insurance charge that is already covered under your existing liability insurance policy.
-Make sure to review your first invoice with your vendor to make certain that you have clarification as to what every charge is for.
+Avoid this common copier lease mistake by reviewing your first invoice with your vendor to clarify every charge.

 It has become common vendor practice to build-in monthly shipping fees in order to recover out-of-pocket shipping expenses for toner replacement.
 While this may seem like a legitimate expense, it is only beneficial if you order toner once a month or more.
 If you do not, this charge then becomes an unnecessary expense that benefits the vendor.
 If your toner usage does not justify this built-in monthly charge, ask to be switched to a per order fee.
 Typical shipping charges are around $8 per order versus a $6-$15 recurring monthly charge.